Large-Scale Estimation under Unknown Heteroskedasticity: Model and Risk

-For example, the variables $x_{j}$ in the teacher-value added literature typically include student-specific covariates such as student demographics or lagged test scores such that the independence assumption in \eqref{eq:disagg.model} is reasonable.
-We abstract from the estimation of the common vector $\beta_0$ and take it to be known as is common in the literature, see e.g., \cite{Gilraine2020} and \cite{Kwon2023b}.

-An essential difference between \eqref{eq:disagg.model} and models commonly studied in the empirical Bayes literature is the heterogeneous and unknown $\{\sigma_i^2\}_{i\in[n]}$.
-This is not only empirically more plausible, but also allows for meaningful comparisons of units beyond their mean parameters.
-We provide two areas where the unit-specific quantile parameters will be of relevance.
+An essential difference between \eqref{eq:disagg.model} and models commonly studied in the empirical Bayes literature is the heterogeneous and unknown variances $\{\sigma_i^2\}_{i\in[n]}$.
+Beyond being empirically realistic, it also allows for meaningful comparisons of units beyond their mean parameters.
+We provide two motivating examples of this and Section~\ref{sec:ext} further motivates the unknown heteroskedasticity in optimal forecasting.